Zuehlke/software-engineering-corner/drafts/compound-components.md

 This is where the compound component pattern comes to the rescue.

-## The Compound Component Pattern
+## The compound component pattern

 The compound component pattern is a component composition pattern.
 The aim is to have many small components instead of one large component, all of which require far fewer configuration parameters.
 It always takes four steps to implement a compound component:

-1. Create a Context
+1. Create a context
 2. Create a parent component
 3. Create child components
 4. Add child components as properties to the parent components